syc17/pollcat/README.md

 Files:

 * pollcat.config - Make sure you set all the values in here before starting.
-* pollcat.py     - The script that polld will call.
+* pollcat.py     - The script that pollcatd will call.
-* pollcatd       - Use this file to start, stop and check the status of the pollCAT script eg. ./pollcatd status
+* pollcatd       - Use this file to start, stop and check the status of the PollCAT script eg. ./pollcatd status